Here’s why your phone is hanging up by itself:

 If it is still doing the same thing, you can try some of the other troubleshooting methods below.

-#4 Will Updating Apps on Your Phone Fix the Hang-up Problems?
+#4 Apps on Your Phone Need an Update

 If you have apps that work with answering your phone, such as a Caller ID app or another such app, then chances are that one of those apps needs an update.